muntasir-mahdi/muntasir-mahdi.github.io/_projects/Ion_Milling.md

 category: Graduate Research
 ---

+In this project I have done:
-This project involved the **complete setup, calibration, and commissioning of a high-vacuum ion milling system** for advanced material processing and ferromagnetic thin-film research.
+- The **complete setup, calibration, and commissioning of a high-vacuum ion milling system** for advanced material processing and ferromagnetic thin-film research.
-I was solely responsible for the **mechanical assembly, vacuum configuration, electrical wiring, and operational testing** of the entire system — including pump integration, Ar flow control, and ion beam source tuning.
+- I was solely responsible for the **mechanical assembly of the CF flanges, vacuum configuration, and operational testing** of the entire system — including pump integration, Ar flow control, and ion beam source tuning.
+- I acknowledge AMNSTC Lab manager ([Drew Sellers](href=  linkedin.com/in/drew-sellers-5a347b63)) for helping out with troubleshooting.

 ---